NikolaMilosa/blog/content/posts/bazelifying-dotnet.md

 main()
 ```

 Now there is a couple of things on which I would like to comment. *First*: **THE ORDER IS IMPORTANT**.
 You cannot do 1. and 3. and then 2. since bazel will not be able to evaluate whole `WORKSPACE` hence you won't be able to run the command...
 That is tedious but okay, memorable... *Second* **IN THEIR DOCS THEY MISPELLED IT**.
 Probably in the speed or in the development they forgot to update the steps and for someone who just wants to add something that works you really lose a lot of time on such weird things.
-If I was better at the tool I would've noticed it right away but here I am ranting about README files.
+If I was better at bazel I would've noticed it right away but here I am ranting about README files.
 Who would've thought 😢.

 Now part that wasn't correctly discussed is the setup that is needed to load paket deps fully.
 Thankfully when you follow examples from the `examples` folder of their repository you can find everything you need.
 What is missing is to add to `MODULE.bazel` something like this:
 ```python